tomvothecoder/python-template-repo/README.rst

 ====================

-Python Template Repo aims to help you **quickly jumpstart new Python libraries with with integrated developer tooling to develop high quality and robust software.**
+Python Template Repo aims to help you **quickly jumpstart new Python libraries with integrated developer tooling to efficiently develop high quality and robust software.**
 If you want to focus on developing open-source software without dedicating significant time and effort on repo setup, try this template out!